karthik/dlab-advanced-r/02-testing/README.md

 We can document functions inline using a simple markup that's not all that different from writing comments.
 In addition to helping others understand what your function does, we can use a little bit more syntax to easily turn these into function documentation if we decide to create a package.
 More in the next section.

+# Testing exercise

+1. Add tests for the functions you've created in this session.
+2. create a folder called `inst/tests` in the package root
+3. save tests into a single R script with the word `test` in the title or split them over multiple test.
+4. Group tests where necessary.
+5. Run tests from the R prompt using `test_dir()` or `test_file()` from the `test_that` package.
+Or if you have `devtools` loaded, then simply run `test()`
+6. Did the tests fail?
+Hopefully since we haven't yet written the functions.
+We'll do that in the next step.

+*Place your green sticky on your laptop once finished*